DenverCoder1/github-readme-streak-stats/docs/themes.md

 To enable a theme, append `&theme=` followed by the theme name to the end of your url.

-You can also try out and customize these themes on the [Demo Site](https://streak-stats.demolab.com/demo/).
+You can also try out and customize these themes on the [Demo Site](https://streak-stats.demolab.com/demo/)!

+Note: Theme names provided are case-insensitive and any use of underscores will be treated the same as hyphens.

 |             Theme             |                                                     Preview                                                      |
 | :---------------------------: | :--------------------------------------------------------------------------------------------------------------: |